2.9 magnitude quake rattles Box Elder County | Gephardt Daily

 BOX ELDER COUNTY, Utah, Jan.
-12, 2021 (Gephardt Daily) — People in northern Utah had a bit of a rude awakening early Tuesday morning after a 2.9 magnitude earthquake rattled parts of Box Elder County.
+12, 2021 (Gephardt Daily) — People in northern Utah had a bit of a rude awakening early Tuesday morning after a 2.9 magnitude earthquake rattled parts of Box Elder County and Cache County.

 According to the U.S. Geological Survey, the temblor struck about 12:07 a.m. and originated about 2.5 miles below the surface.